cpsc3220/project1/test/README.md

 ```
 export PATH="$HOME/.local/bin:$PATH"
 ```
-save the file and load the new `$PATH` into the current shell session using the source comman:
+save the file and load the new `$PATH` into the current shell session using the source command:
 ```
 source ~/.bashrc
 ```
 # 2. Testing code

-For part1A the test setupp always recompile the code and test using the files present in the testfiles folder.
+For part1A the test setup always recompile the code and test using the files present in the testfiles folder.
 To test part1A, run from project1 folder, the command:
 ```
 pytest ./test/test_p1a_git.py